Vision Creation

 The Peaceful Futures project was initiated by Global Education Futures together with VZOR Lab, School of International Futures (SOIF), and Next Generation Foresight Practitioners (NGFP).

-It explores principles and methods for the establishment of a global peace-based civilization.
-The project intentionally brought together a set of intergenerational perspectives of: foresight practitioners with lived experience of conflict, those with direct experience of peacebuilding – both at community and diplomacy levels, and foresight practitioners with experience of driving system transformation.
+The project explores principles and methods for the establishment of a global peace-based civilization.
+It intentionally brought together a set of intergenerational perspectives of: foresight practitioners with lived experience of conflict, those with direct experience of peacebuilding – both at community and diplomacy levels, and foresight practitioners with experience of driving system transformation.

 The findings of this first stage of the Peaceful Futures project were organized into the Peaceful Futures White Paper and Roadmap